felixauringer/ut-cs-course-crawler/README.md

 - download linked PDFs (as long as they have the right prefix)
 - download the course pages as HTML (without navigation, headers, ...)
 - outputs a list of links to external pages (pages not starting with the prefix)
+- finds broken links on the course page
+- deterministic output so that you can clearly see which parts of the course page were changed since the last run

 ## Problems